 COMMUNITY HEALTH SCIENCES (URBAN & IMMIGRANT HEALTH) ELECTIVES (12 CREDITS for Students who entered prior to Fall 2019.
-All others complete 9 CREDITS)
+All others complete 9 CREDITS) Students can choose elective courses from the list below.
+Students may also out to choose courses for

 Students can choose elective courses from the list below.
 Students may also opt to choose courses from other departments to satisfy the elective requirements.